ayanamists/oh-my-old-tweet/README.md

 - Internet Archive cannot store videos.
 So any video tweet will be displayed by its text content.
 - Internet Archive may not be able to save NSFW tweets.
 - Currently, we don't properly handle retweets and replies (**You can contribute!**).
-- Since July 1, 2023, Internet Archive is not able to save tweets, dues to Elon's new policy.

 ## To-do List